-Several relays which control electrical functions of the tractor are located inside the lower dash panel.
+Several relays, which operate electrical functions of the tractor, are located inside the lower dash panel.
 If one of the circuits is not functioning properly, have your dealer electrically check the relay.
-See Figure 42.
+See Figure 40.

-- Start Relay This relay functions in the start circuit to activate the starter motor. - PTO Relay This relay operates in conjunction with both the Reverse Relay and Reverse Override Relay to engage the PTO. - Reverse Relay This relay functions with the PTO relay and Reverse Switch in the "No Cut in Reverse" circuit. - Reverse Override Relay This relay functions with Reverse Override Switch and PTO Relay to maintain PTO engagement when driving in reverse. - Cruise Control Relay This relay is installed at the factory for use with the optional Cruise Control Kit.
+- Start Relay Functions in the start circuit. - PTO Relay Operates in conjunction with both the Reverse Relay and Reverse Override Relay to engage the PTO. - Reverse Relay Functions with the PTO Relay and Reverse Switch in the "No Cut in Reverse" circuit. - Reverse Override Relay Functions with the Reverse Override Switch and PTO Relay to maintain PTO engagement when driving in reverse. - Cruise Control Relay This relay is installed at the factory for use with the optional Cruise Control Kit.
 The relay functions in the cruise control circuit, when the kit is installed.